erik73/hassio-addons/tellsticklive/README.md

 ### Home Assistant integration

+You can run the addon in Live-only mode.
+In that case, you configure the TelldusLive integration i HA once you have everything set up.
-You will need to add internal communication details to the `configuration.yaml` file to enable the integration with the add-on.
+If you want to run in local mode (the same way the official addon runs), you will need to add internal communication details to the `configuration.yaml` file to enable the integration with the add-on.

 ```yaml